opennode/waldur-core/docs/guide/monitoring-as-a-service.rst

 Monitoring-as-a-service (MaaS)
 ------------------------------

-NodeConductor can be used for implementing a MaaS solution for OpenStack VMs with Zabbix monitoring service.
+Waldur can be used for implementing a MaaS solution for OpenStack VMs with Zabbix monitoring service.

 Two approaches for MaaS are available: